pydata/pandas-datareader/docs/source/remote_data.rst

 It should be noted, that various sources support different kinds of data, so not all sources implement the same methods and the data elements returned might also differ.

+Package compatibility with pandas 3 means the library imports, runs, and passes its maintained compatibility tests on pandas 3.
+Individual remote providers may still fail when third-party endpoints change, rate-limit, or retire APIs.

 .. _remote_data.tiingo:

 Tiingo